NeXTLinux/nextlinux-engine/docs/content/docs/install/anchore_cli/cli_config.md

 ---
-title: "Configuring the Anchore CLI"
+title: "Configuring the Nextlinux CLI"
 weight: 1
 ---

-By default the Anchore CLI will try to connect to the Anchore Engine at http://localhost/v1 with no authentication.
+By default the Nextlinux CLI will try to connect to the Nextlinux Engine at http://localhost/v1 with no authentication.

-The username, password and URL for the server can be passed to the Anchore CLI using one of three methods:
+The username, password and URL for the server can be passed to the Nextlinux CLI using one of three methods:

 ### Command Line Parameters

-The following command line parameters are used to configure the Anchore CLI to connect to and authenticate with the Anchore Engine.
+The following command line parameters are used to configure the Nextlinux CLI to connect to and authenticate with the Nextlinux Engine.

 ```
 --u   TEXT   Username     eg. admin